MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation: Approach

 The theoretical analysis of DR can be extended from equation \ref{eq:g_i} and \ref{eq:dn_grad}.
 For each $D^j$, we first optimize $\widetilde{\theta^i}$ on $D^j$, then update on target domain $D^i$ for regularization.
 The gradients $\widetilde{\theta^i} - \theta^i$ for updating specific parameters can be formulated as:

 Because the update sequence of $D^j$ and $D^i$ is fixed, the conclusion in equation \ref{eq:inner_grad} can not be applied to $\overline{H}_i\overline{g}_j$ here.
-The $\overline{H}_i$ denotes the Hessian matrix of target domain, thus the $\overline{H}_i\overline{g}_j$ in DR is to regularize the gradients $\overline{g}_j$ of $D^j$ to best serve the optimization of target domain $D^i$.
+The $\overline{H}_i$ denotes the Hessian matrix of target domain, thus the $\overline{H}_i\overline{g}_j$ in DR regularizes the gradients $\overline{g}_j$ of $D^j$ to best serve the optimization of target domain $D^i$.
 In this way, DR can easily adopt data from other domains to improve performance on the target domain $D^i$.